My Ceph Cluster runs now! And it is amizingly powerful 🙂

 Installation

-After trying different things (original HC4, debian bullsey stable and unstable), I got over to try armbian for ODROID HC4 (Jammy CLI version as of 2023-04-27).
-It is based on ubuntu and provides recent updates (the only distribution containing cephadm and ceph quincy aka v17.2).
+After trying different things (original HC4, debian bullsey stable and unstable), I got over to try armbian for ODROID HC4 (Bookworm CLI as of Nov, 30th 2023).
+It is based on debian and provides recent updates (currently containing ceph 16.2.11, but ceph provides latest packages for debian bookworm).
 Flashing is easily done with Balena Etcher.

 But to get it running, you need to get rid of petitboot, preinstalled on HC4 SPI flash.
 The instructions mentioned on the armbian page were not working.
 With latest kernel, the MTD devices do not show up any longer in the booted system (reached by holding the bottom button of HC4 and powering on) and also petitboot did not show up when a monitor was connected.
 I don’t know exactly why, but I soon took out the screws from the case and connected the UART (115200 8N1).
 Fortunately, I had an original ODROID USB-serial converter (aka.
 USB-UART 2 Module Kit) at hand.

-After power up, a minimal system presented itself on the console.
+After power up, a minimal system presented itself on the console (most obviously, this is petitboot).
 So i issued the commands to erase the SPI flash:

 $ flash_eraseall /dev/mtd0